helloworldzly/liyizeng.github.io/_blogs/2013-05-22-sample-post-images.md

 ---
-layout: post
+layout: blog
 title: "A Post with Images"
 date: 2013-05-22
-excerpt: "Examples and code for displaying images in posts."
+excerpt: "Examples and code for displaying images in blogs."
-tags: [sample post, images, test]
+tags: [images, test]
 comments: true
 ---